danrfletcher/agile-obsidian/README.md

 #### Feature: Template Sequencing

 - **What you can do:**
-  - Define and navigate sequences of templates (e.g., CRM pipelines: awaitingDeposit ↔ depositPaid ↔ paymentPlan → paidInFull) using a floating UI menu that appears on click.
+  - Define and navigate sequences of templates (e.g., CRM pipelines: awaitingDeposit ↔ depositPaid ↔ paymentPlan ↔ paidInFull) using a floating UI menu that appears on click.
-  - Automatically map variables from the current template to the target (forward/backward), applying calculations or transformations via predefined callbacks.
-  - Collect any missing parameters via a filtered "Additional Properties" modal (shows only absent fields from the target schema).
+  - Automatically map variables from the current template to the target (forward/backward) for shared names; drop source-only fields and prompt for target-only fields via a filtered "Additional Properties" modal (shows only absent fields from the target schema).
+  - Optionally override automatic mapping with custom transformations via `variableMapOverrides` callbacks in sequence definitions (forward/backward generics).
-  - Overwrite the current template wrapper with the new one, preserving instance IDs and attributes; works in editors and custom views like the Agile Dashboard.
+  - Overwrite the current template wrapper with the new one, preserving instance IDs and attributes; works in editors and custom views like the Agile Dashboard with full bidirectional ("both") support.
-  - Support bidirectional ("both") or forward-only sequences; filter menu options dynamically based on the clicked template.
+  - Filter menu options dynamically based on the clicked template; no explicit mapping needed for simple pass-through sequences.

 - **When to use this feature:**
   - Use this for multi-stage workflows where templates represent progression (e.g., sales/CRM stages, project phases).
 It's ideal for editing mistakes (back) or advancing work (forward) without manual re-typing.
+Defaults handle most cases; add overrides only for complex transformations.

 - **Use Cases and Guided Workflows:**
   - **Use Case U1: Advance a CRM Deal Stage**
-    - **Prerequisites:** Preset CRM sequences are defined (e.g., awaitingDeposit → depositPaid).
+    - **Prerequisites:** Preset CRM sequences are defined (e.g., awaitingDeposit → depositPaid) with optional overrides for custom logic.
     - **Step-by-step:**
       1. In a note or the Agile Dashboard, click on an inserted template wrapper (e.g., awaitingDeposit chip).
-      2. A floating menu appears with "Move Forward" (depositPaid, paymentPlan, paidInFull) and any "Move Back" options.
+      2. A floating menu appears with forward options (depositPaid, paymentPlan, paidInFull) and backward options (if applicable, e.g., from paidInFull back to paymentPlan).
-      3. Select "depositPaid"; variables (e.g., amount) are mapped automatically.
-If new fields are needed (e.g., payment date), the "Additional Properties" modal prompts for them.
+      3. Select "depositPaid"; shared variables (e.g., currency, totalAmount) are mapped automatically.
+If new fields are needed (e.g., paidAmount), the "Additional Properties" modal prompts for them with pre-filled defaults where possible.
       4. Submit to overwrite the wrapper with the depositPaid template; the source note updates, and the dashboard refreshes.
-      5. To go back (e.g., edit deposit details), click the new wrapper and select from "Move Back" options.
+      5. To go back (e.g., edit deposit details), click the new wrapper and select from backward options—automatic mapping reverses the flow (e.g., drop paymentPlan-specific fields like months/endDate).
-    - **Verification:** The template key changes (e.g., data-template-key="depositPaid"), variables are preserved/transformed, and the menu only shows valid sequences.
+    - **Verification:** The template key changes (e.g., data-template-key="depositPaid"), variables are preserved/transformed/dropped as per defaults or overrides, and the menu shows valid bidirectional sequences.
 No raw HTML is exposed on click.

 - **Configuration you're likely to touch:**
-  - Sequences are predefined in the plugin (e.g., CRM presets); no user config yet.
+  - Sequences are predefined in the plugin (e.g., CRM presets with optional `variableMapOverrides`); no user config yet.
 Future releases may allow custom sequences via settings or YAML.
+For now, defaults cover shared variables without explicit code.

 - **Implementation notes for maintainers:**
-  - Relies on templating-sequencer module with Sequence type (startTemplate, targetTemplate, direction: "forward"|"both", variableMap callbacks).
+  - Relies on templating-sequencer module with Sequence type (startTemplate, targetTemplate, direction: "forward"|"both", optional variableMapOverrides for forward/backward).
+  - Automatic defaults in sequencer-service: pass-through for shared names, prompt missing target fields, drop extras; overrides compose atop defaults.
   - Integrates with templating-engine for rendering/prefilling and templating-params-editor for modals.
   - Generalized handler (attachCustomViewTemplatingSequencerHandler) enables reuse in custom views; uses filePath/line hints for direct overwrites without active editors.
+Backward navigation fixed via corrected startTemplate guards.

 #### Feature: Parameterized Template Editing & Template Removal